open-horizon/open-horizon.github.io/docs/using_edge_services/additional_examples.md

 ---
-copyright:
+copyright: Contributors to the Open Horizon project
-years: 2021 - 2023
+years: 2021 - 2025
-lastupdated: "2023-02-21"
-title: "Edge service examples"
+title: Edge service examples
+description: Documentation for Edge service examples
+lastupdated: 2025-05-03
+nav_order: 1
 parent: Using edge services
-nav_order: 1
-has_children: true
+has_children: True
-has_toc: false
+has_toc: False
 ---

 {:new_window: target="blank"}